OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/README.md

 ```
 $ sudo pip3 install adafruit-circuitpython-bme280
 ```
 In case you see an "Externally Managed" message, see [here](https://www.makeuseof.com/fix-pip-error-externally-managed-environment-linux/)...
+Also, in case of some "name" issue, try `sudo pip install --upgrade setuptools`...

 ### Run the server app